|Support||Help Desk, Phone & Knowledge Base|

 Here are the considerations that I think are an advantage to the Volusion platform based on my experience.

-As I mentioned in my BigCommerce review, there’s no shortage at all of how to guides, ebooks, courses, and newsletters to help you run your online store.
+There’s no shortage at all of how-to guides, ebooks, courses, and newsletters to help you run your online store.
 And there is certainly no shortage of freelancers, design agencies, and specialists who can help with design, development or marketing.

-Using a company that has built-in on-boarding materials and highly trained account specialists can easily justify the extra cost of using a platform, and that’s an area where Volusion really excels.
-They do the store setup email sequence and knowledgebase much like BigCommerce and Shopify.
+Using a company that has built-in onboarding materials and highly trained account specialists can easily justify the extra cost of using a platform, and that’s an area where Volusion really excels.
+They do the store setup email sequence and knowledgebase much like Shopify.

 But Volusion goes a step further with their account specialists – they really take a direct interest in your store and getting it set up exactly right.
 Even stores at a smaller price point seem to get a good bit of attention.